lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 In EDHOC-PSK, the ID_CRED_PSK in message_3 is encrypted with a keystream derived from the ephemeral shared secret G_XY.
 As a result, EDHOC-PSK protects both the Initiator and the Responder identities against passive attackers.
 This contrasts with the asymmetric authentication methods in {{Section 9.1 of RFC9528}}, which protect the Initiator’s identity against active attackers and the Responder’s identity against passive ones.

-However, EDHOC-PSK does not satisfy the stronger identity protection notion defined by Cottier and Pointcheval, which requires security against an active Man-in-the-Middle (MitM) attacker.
+However, EDHOC-PSK does not satisfy the stronger identity protection notion defined by Cottier and Pointcheval {{Cottier-Pointcheval}}, which requires security against an active Man-in-the-Middle (MitM) attacker.
 Under this stronger notion, an active attacker must not only be prevented from learning the identity but also from forcing a specific identity to be used in a way that allows them to later distinguish between the legitimate owner of a secret (the PSK) and any other user.
 Because message_3 is sent before the key material used for the keystream is cryptographically bound to the authenticated identities, the MitM retains full control over the communication channel and can conduct a distinguisher attack.
 Specifically, the attacker can intercept message_3 and perform a chosen-plaintext attack by manipulating the ciphertext.
 By observing the protocol's subsequent behavior, such as the Responder's failure to retrieve a valid PSK and aborting the session, the attacker can link the Initiator's identity to the specific (coerced) ID_CRED_PSK value, thereby breaking the strong guarantee of anonymity that would otherwise be expected under an active threat model.

 ## Mutual Authentication